A restricted superposition principle for (non-)linear Fokker-Planck-Kolmogorov equations on Hilbert spaces: Introduction

-This article will focus on the Hilbert space case with respect to the norm topology, which is in itself a very different approach to the problem.
-In general, we have to impose stricter (but still commonly used) compactness assumptions to ensure that the constructed martingale solutions are supported on a path space with values in a separable Hilbert space and continuity with respect to the norm topology of e.g.~another, larger separable Hilbert space instead of on $C([0,T];\mathbb R^\infty)$ with its componentwise continuity.
+This article will focus on the Hilbert space case equipped with its norm topology, which is in itself a very different approach to the problem.
+In general, we have to impose stricter (but still commonly used) compactness assumptions to ensure that the constructed martingale solutions are supported on a path space with values in a separable Hilbert space and where the paths are continuous with respect to the norm topology of e.g.~another, possibly larger separable Hilbert space instead of on $C([0,T];\mathbb R^\infty)$ with its componentwise continuity.

 First of all, this direction for a generalization is interesting because many applications typically have their setting in Hilbert spaces for which the superposition principle on $\mathbb R^\infty$ is insufficient.
-Furthermore, the connection between probability solutions to FPKEs and martingale solutions in the original sense of Stroock--Varadhan (see \cite{SV79}) to the corresponding martingale problem via the superposition principle is of most scientific value in a setting without uniqueness.
-Having uniqueness, the probability solution could directly be generated from the martingale solution through its time-marginal laws by simply setting $\mu_t := P \circ x(t)^{-1}$ and would, of course, coincide with any constructed solution to an FPKE.
+Furthermore, the connection between probability solutions to FPKEs (see Definition \ref{def:linear-FPKE-notion-solution} below) and martingale solutions in the original sense of Stroock--Varadhan (see \cite{SV79}) to the corresponding martingale problem via the superposition principle is of most scientific value in a setting without uniqueness.
+Having uniqueness, the probability solution could directly be generated from the martingale solution through its time-marginal laws by simply setting $\mu_t := P \circ x(t)^{-1}$ and would, of course, coincide with any constructed solution to the FPKE.
 A non-unique Hilbert space setting is most prominently the case for $d$-dimensional stochastic Navier--Stokes equations (short: SNSEs) making it a prime candidate for an application of the methods studied.

-In the first part of this work (i.e.~Sections \ref{section:framework}--\ref{section:proof-of-thm1}) we will, however, take a step back from directly considering a superposition principle by instead combining and adapting well-known approaches from the literature ensuring ``joint'' existence (see Theorem \ref{thm:SP-onH-linear} below) of our desired solutions.
-To be more precise, we use that, on the one hand, the authors of \cite{BDRS15} (see also \cite[Section 10.4]{BKRS15}) construct a probability solution to an infinite-dimensional Cauchy problem as a weak limit of finite-dimensional solutions.
-On the other hand, in the article \cite{GRZ09} (see also \cite{RZZ15} for a more refined proof based on the same techniques in a setting with delay), the authors construct a martingale solution to a corresponding infinite-dimensional martingale problem on a separable Hilbert space in a very similar way using Galerkin approximations.
-This way, we will in particular answer the question if and how those constructions are linked.